 Fleets of oceanic gillnet vessels from I.R.
-Iran and Pakistan and gillnet and longline vessels from Sri Lanka have extended their area of operation in recent years, to operate on the high seas closer to the equator.
-The lack of catch-and-effort data from these fleets makes it impossible to assess whether they are operating in areas where catches of juvenile albacore are likely to occur.
+Iran and Pakistan and gillnet and longline vessels from Sri Lanka have also extended their area of operation in recent years, to operate on the high seas closer to the equator.
+However the lack of catchand-effort data from these fleets makes it impossible to assess whether they are operating in areas where catches of juvenile albacore are likely to occur.